Contributed by Monica Caballeros, Communications Manager at Connect for Health Colorado

 If you’re reading this and you don’t have insurance

-Whether you have been uninsured for some time or recently lost your job health insurance, contact Connect for Health Colorado between now and Friday, April 3.
-The new plan will begin April 1, even if you sign up on April 1-3.
-If you wait until April 1, 2 or 3, you’ll have to give us a call, so we can help process the start date.
+Whether you have been uninsured for some time or recently lost your job health insurance, contact Connect for Health Colorado between now and Thursday, April 30.
+Give us a call, so we can help process the start date.
 (Hint: Get in touch with us soon and don’t wait until the deadline!)

 If you’re reading this and a loved one doesn’t have insurance